ellenmcintyre123/emc-digital-rain-cpp.io/index.md

 <img src="https://raw.githubusercontent.com/ellenmcintyre123/emc-digital-rain-cpp.io/main/docs/assets/images/new.png" width="400" height="200">

-This is the code to pick the colours used on the project using [ANSI colour](https://ss64.com/nt/syntax-ansi.html) with red, green, yellow, blue, megenta and cyan being the 6 colour blocks shown
+This is the code to pick the colours used on the project using [ANSI colour](https://ss64.com/nt/syntax-ansi.html) with red, green, yellow, blue, megenta and cyan being the 6 colour blocks shown and prints the slash symbol

 <img src="https://raw.githubusercontent.com/ellenmcintyre123/emc-digital-rain-cpp.io/main/docs/assets/images/second.png" width="800" height="200">